burlachenkok/burlachenkok.github.io/_posts/2024-05-24-Remote-Research-Talk-on-APPLE.md

 ---

-I appreciate the recent opportunity to present one of my latest papers to researchers and research engineers at [Apple](https://www.apple.com/) who are engaged in pioneering Federated Learning (FL) systems in particular such as [[pfl: Python framework for Private Federated Learning simulations]](https://github.com/apple/pfl-research), and conducting [[Federated Machine Learning Research]](https://machinelearning.apple.com/research?page=1&q=federated+learning) in general.
+I appreciate the recent opportunity to present one of my latest papers to researchers and research engineers at [Apple](https://www.apple.com/) who are engaged in pioneering Federated Learning (FL) systems such as [[pfl: Python framework for Private Federated Learning simulations]](https://github.com/apple/pfl-research) in particular, and conducting [[Federated Machine Learning Research]](https://machinelearning.apple.com/research?page=1&q=federated+learning) in general.

 <table style="text-align:center;">
 <tr>